Postbaccalaureate Intramural Research Training Award (Postbac IRTA/CRTA)

 Candidates may specify the scientific methodologies and/or disease/organ systems that interest them.

 Selection: Applications are reviewed on a rolling basis year round by scientists in the Institutes and Centers of the NIH.
 Individual scientists select their own postbacs and provide the funding to support them; there is no centralized selection process.
 For suggestions on how to increase your chances of being offered a position, please read the Postbac IRTA Program Frequently Asked Questions.
+You can find a YouTube video entitled Finding an NIH Mentor, which demonstrates how to use NIH investigator databases, on the OITE YouTube page.

 The decision to come to the NIH as postbac is an important one.
 You are commiting a year or two of your life to an in-depth research experience.
 Please take the time to review our guidelines on choosing a mentor before making this decision.
 The document discusses questions you should ask a potential mentor, questions you might ask other students in the research group, identifying what you need from a mentor, and evaluating your options.